-Our integrated training program, with its opportunities for mobility, internships and summer school, will be used to link international scholars and practitioners who will work together and identify interdisciplinary research questions for the program's students.
+Our integrated training program with its opportunities for mobility, externships and summer school will be used to link international scholars and practitioners.
+In turn, they will work together and identify inter-disciplinary research questions for the program's students.

-Many graduates of the ITraP program, will assume leadership or leadership-track positions in industry and government, while others following doctoral and post-doctoral training may be based in basic or applied infectious disease research laboratories.
+Many graduates of the ITraP program will assume leadership or leadership-track positions in industry and government.
+Other students who are following doctoral and postdoctoral training may be based in basic or applied infectious disease research laboratories.

-There is an urgent need in government agencies, industry and academia for highly qualified personnel (HQP) who are equipped with a understanding of infectious diseases and food safety but can also develop more effective strategies of disease prevention, management and control.
+Government agencies, industry and academia urgently need highly qualified personnel (HQP) who are equipped with a understanding of infectious diseases and food safety but can also develop more effective strategies of disease prevention, management and control.